d365collaborative/d365fo.tools/docs/Initialize-D365RsatCertificate.md

 ```

 ### -CertificateOnly
-Switch specifying if only the certificate needs to be created.
+Switch specifying if only the certificate needs to be created

-If specified, then only the certificate is created and the thumbprint is not added to the wif.config on the AOS side.
+If specified, then only the certificate is created and the thumbprint is not added to the wif.config on the AOS side
-If not specified (default) then the certificate is created and installed and the corresponding thumbprint is added to the wif.config on the local machine.
+If not specified (default) then the certificate is created and installed and the corresponding thumbprint is added to the wif.config on the local machine

 ```yaml
 Type: SwitchParameter